Abdication: Britain

+China

+In 579, Emperor Xuan abdicated the throne to his 6-year-old son.
+His son was born in 573 when Xuan was only 14.

 Japan

 In Japanese history, abdication was used very often, and in fact occurred more often than death on the throne.
-In those days, most executive authority resided in the hands of regents (see Sesshō and Kampaku), and the emperor's chief task was priestly, containing so many repetitive rituals that it was deemed the incumbent emperor deserved pampered retirement as an honoured retired emperor after a service of around ten years.
+Empress Jitō became the first monarch to abdicate.
+Initially, abdication was mainly done by female Emperors.
+It wasn't until the Heian period (specifically near the end) where abdication became a tradition.
+During the Heian and later periods, most executive authority resided in the hands of regents (see Sesshō and Kampaku), and the emperor's chief task was priestly, containing so many repetitive rituals that it was deemed the incumbent emperor deserved pampered retirement as an honoured retired emperor after a service of around ten years.
 A tradition developed that an emperor should accede to the throne relatively young.
 The high-priestly duties were deemed possible for a walking child; and a dynast who had passed his toddler years was regarded as suitable and old enough; reaching the age of legal majority was not a requirement.
 Thus, many Japanese emperors have acceded as children, some only 6 or 8 years old.
 Childhood apparently helped the monarch to endure tedious duties and to tolerate subjugation to political power brokers, as well as sometimes to cloak the truly powerful members of the imperial dynasty.
 Almost all Japanese empresses and dozens of emperors abdicated and lived the rest of their lives in pampered retirement, wielding influence behind the scenes, often with more power than they had had while on the throne (see Cloistered rule).
 Several emperors abdicated while still in their teens.
 These traditions show in Japanese folklore, theatre, literature and other forms of culture, where the emperor is usually described or depicted as an adolescent.

+Before the Meiji Restoration, Japan had eight reigning empresses, with two reigning twice, making ten times Japan was ruled by a woman.
+The two who reigned twice, Kōgyoku and Kōken abdicated during their first reign, but not their second.
+Other than them, Suiko is the only female emperor of Japan not to abdicate.
+Typically a woman abdicated after a suitable male heir either was found or came of age, with Genmei being the exception who abdicated in favour of her daughter, Genshō.